developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bug Reporting Configuration - Store in Device Detail

-This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports will be stored in the Zebra device and, if so, where in the device they will be stored.
+This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports is stored in the Zebra device and, if so, where in the device they is stored.

 #### Bug Reporting Configuration - Store In Device Detail State